 5. Keep the momentum going

-Creating a great experience on game day goes a long way toward creating customer loyalty, but don’t leave it to chance.
-Again, technology can be a huge help here by making it easy to add all your game-day guests to the customer database for your restaurant.
+Creating a great experience on game day goes a long way toward creating customer loyalty, but don't leave it to chance.
+Again, technology can be a huge help here by making it easy to add all your game-day customers to the customer database for your restaurant

 Once you've seamlessly collected email addresses from everyone, it's then a simple matter to reach out to them all year long with targeted marketing campaigns, whether it's for the next big event or to drive traffic on a slow Wednesday night with an enticing happy hour special.